 Follow in the footsteps of Storm Boy, Fingerbone Bill and Mr Percival. explore South Australia’s Coorong, Murray Mouth and Goolwa regions with our three-day itinerary.

 Set along the wild, untouched Coorong coastline, Storm Boy’s tale of friendship, trust and growing up has touched hearts for over half a century.
-Follow our three-day Coorong, Murray Mouth and Goolwa itinerary to recreate the most iconic moments of Colin Thiele’s 1966 novel and new feature film, set to hit cinemas 10 January 2019.
+Follow our three-day Coorong, Murray Mouth and Goolwa itinerary to recreate the most iconic moments of Colin Thiele’s 1966 novel and new feature film.

 If you’re starting off in Adelaide, the Coorong National Park is just a one hour and 25-minute drive away.
 An alternative, but popular route into the Coorong is from Melbourne, along the Great Ocean Road.
 Book and pay for vehicle entry and camping online before arrival.

 Set-up camp in the Coorong National Park or Mundoo Island Station